gmcgibbon/feedforward-neural-net-slides/src/slides/slide-11.md

 ## Types of Parameters

-There are two kinds of parameters used in neural networks:
+There are two kinds of parameters used in neural nets:

 1. Hyperparameters
 2. Trainable Parameters